 Every American is familiar with “The Star-Spangled Banner.”
 Some may even be able to sing it or at least get through “O say can you see, by the dawn’s early light….”

 On March 3, 1931, President Herbert Hoover signed the law that would officially designate “The Star-Spangled Banner” as America’s National Anthem.
-Not everyone was a fan of the song at the time and today many contend it contains racist overtones.
+Not everyone was a fan of the song at the time and today many believe it contains racist overtones.